Hanorah/api/README.md

   "username": "john",
   "password": "secret"
 }
-Use JWT to access protected routes:
+Use JWT to access protected routes

-sql
-Copy
-Edit
-GET /books
-Authorization: Bearer <token>
-💡 Notes
-You can add token validation and expiration timeout.

-Add database support (MongoDB, PostgreSQL, etc.) for production use.

-Integrate with a frontend like React (see book-library-client repo).